dsai-nlp/dsai-nlp.github.io/_pages/dat450/project.md

 If you need help deciding on a topic, here are a few suggestions.
 Some of these are very easy and some more challenging, and this list is not sorted by the difficulty level.

 - Adapting a lab assignment or lecture demo.
 Start from one of the lab assignments or lecture demos and change it to something that is interesting for you.
-Maybe change the model in Assignment 2 to a Transformer?
+Maybe add a reinforcement learning step to the model you trained in Assignment 4?
 Or compare a neural topic model to the Gibbs sampling algorithm in Assignment 3?
 - Comparing representations for an application.
 Select some NLP application, either one we saw during the lectures or something where you can find the code online.
 Investigate how various types of text representations affect the application's performance.
 For instance, you could compare standard word embeddings, ELMo, BERT, and other representations.
 - Machine translation for a language pair of your choice.
 - Retreival-augmented generation in an application domain of your choice.
 Maybe you'd like a chatbot that can answer questions about the courses available at the university?